conraid/blank-footnotes/readme.txt

 If used with jetpack and enabled markdown, it only shows the buttons without modifying the text content.
 Unlike jetpack-markdown, footnotes will appear in the exact point where they have been inserted.
 To go back to text mode click on the footnote number.

+Work only with Classic Editor, in visual and html mode.
+Not work with Gutenberg.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the '/wp-content/plugins/plugin-name' directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the '/wp-content/plugins/blank-footnotes' directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Configuration ==